Bank of England gives banks until 2020 to build crisis funds

 EU moves to put creditors and not taxpayers on the hook for bank failures were evident on Friday when Italians rushed to sell their bank bonds after taking fright at losses imposed on investors in four small lenders which had to be rescued last month.

-Andrew Tyrie, chairman of the UK parliament's treasury committee, said UK banks that complained about the new requirement should remember that safer lenders are more attractive to investors.
+Andrew Tyrie, chairman of the Treasury Select Committee, said UK banks that complained about the new requirement should remember that safer lenders are more attractive to investors.

 "What’s more, they will have ample time to adapt to these requirements," Tyrie added.

-David Strachan, head of Deloitte's regulatory strategy center in Europe, said the BoE's proposals set stricter criteria than EU law for what types of debt could be included in MREL.
+David Strachan, head of Deloitte's regulatory strategy centre in Europe, said the Bank's proposals set stricter criteria than EU law for what types of debt could be included in MREL.

-The BoE said depositors could, in some circumstances, also bear losses on amounts held in accounts above the 75,000 pounds that is automatically insured under EU rules.
+The Bank said depositors could, in some circumstances, also bear losses on amounts held in accounts above the 75,000 pounds that is automatically insured under EU rules.

 Banks will be told in the second quarter of 2016 what is the indicative amount of MREL they must hold by January 2020.

-The lenders will be given some flexibility as to how they will reach that level, the BoE said.
+The lenders will be given some flexibility as to how they will reach that level, the Bank said.

 (Editing by Andy Bruce and Mark Potter)